848dkn/SLE777/README.md

 print(ecoli_codon_usage)
 print(mycoplasma_codon_usage)
 codon_usage

+# Print the result using knitr::kable
+knitr::kable(ecoli_codon_usage)

+# Print the result using knitr::kable
+knitr::kable(mycoplasma_codon_usage)

 ```

-#### Input: The “uco” function is used to calculate codon usage for both E. coli and Mycoplasma hyopneumoniae.
+#### Input: The ```uco``` function is used to calculate codon usage for both E. coli and Mycoplasma hyopneumoniae.
 Coding sequences from both organisms were converted into nucleotide vectors, enabling the computation of codon usage statistics.
-A comparative data frame is subsequently generated to analyse codon usage differences between the two species.
+A comparative data frame printed using ```knitr: :kable``` is subsequently generated to analyse codon usage differences between the two species.
 #### Output: A codon usage table displays each codon's frequency for E. coli and Mycoplasma hyopneumoniae.